Have Questions?

 731-423-3653

-Jackson Area Council on provides addiction care and rehabilitation services such as inpatient detox programs, short term treatment programs, inpatient rehabs, long term addiction treatment centers, outpatient hospital programs, and others to people residing in Henderson and within the surrounding neighborhoods so that they conquer their alcohol and drug use issues and find full sobriety.
+Jackson Area Council on provides addiction care and rehabilitation services such as inpatient detox programs, short term treatment programs, inpatient rehabs, long term addiction treatment centers, outpatient hospital programs, and others to people residing in Henderson, Tennessee and within the surrounding neighborhoods so that they conquer their alcohol and drug use issues and find full sobriety.
 It has services - such as dual diagnosis drug rehab, 12-step facilitation approach, individual psychotherapy, anger management, brief intervention approach, substance abuse counseling approach, and others - which follow its philosophy of the programs that work most effectively.
 This is because Jackson Area Council on knows that full recovery can only be achieved through highly individualized and personalized care.

 Further, the alcohol and drug rehab facility specializes in many other programs - like substance abuse education, suicide prevention services, programs for the hearing impaired, self-help groups, co-occurring mental and substance abuse disorders, persons who have experienced sexual abuse and more - as well as many other treatment modalities that you can find listed below.
 Further, this addiction treatment program has aftercare plans that work in line with its treatment modalities to ensure that individuals achieve and maintain full, lasting, and permanent sobriety, stability, and abstinence from alcohol and drugs.